 Medicines

-There are also various medicines for humans, which dogs cannot tolerate.
-For example, common pain relievers such as Paracet can be toxic to your dog.
-It is therefore important to make sure that you do not leave painkillers lying on the counter, or lose them on the floor etc. The symptoms usually appear after a few days.
+There are also various medicines for humans that dogs cannot tolerate.
+For example, common painkillers such as paracetamol can be toxic to your dog.
+Therefore, it is important to make sure that you do not leave painkillers on the counter or drop them on the floor, etc. The symptoms usually appear after a few days.

 Onion

-Although onions are a tasty vegetable for us humans, in fact all types of onions can be poisonous to dogs.
-It contains toxins that damage red blood cells, and can cause symptoms such as bloody urine, white mucous membranes or cause the dog not to eat.
-This applies to both raw and heat-treated onions.
+Although onions are a tasty vegetable for humans, all types of onions can be toxic to dogs.
+They contain toxins that damage red blood cells and can cause symptoms such as bloody urine, white mucous membranes, or cause the dog to not eat.
+This applies to both raw and cooked onions.

 Ball dough

-Ball dough is perhaps something you associate with cozy times and coziness, but if the dog gets a bite of an unguarded ball dough it can be anything but pleasant.
+Dumpling dough is perhaps something that is associated with cozy moments and comfort – but if your dog ingests a piece of unguarded dumpling dough, it can be anything but pleasant.
 The dough can ferment in the stomach and thus cause symptoms reminiscent of intoxication.
-It does not necessarily have to be life-threatening, but can be very uncomfortable for the dog.
+It does not necessarily have to be life-threatening – but can be very unpleasant for the dog.

 Toxins in nature (mushrooms, plants and algae)

-It is not only chemically produced products and foodstuffs that can be toxic to the furry friend.
-Potential dangers can also be found out in nature.
-Different mushroom species can, in the same way as for us humans, be poisonous.
-The symptoms of poisoning and degree of severity will then vary depending on the amount and type of mushroom that has been ingested.
+It is not only chemically produced products and foods that can be toxic to your furry friend.
+Potential dangers can also be found in nature.
+Different types of mushrooms can – just like for us humans – be toxic.
+The symptoms of poisoning and their severity will vary depending on the amount and type of mushroom ingested.

-Certain plants and algae, such as yew and blue-green algae, can also be highly toxic.
-It is therefore important that you, as the owner, keep a close eye on the dog when you are out for a walk.
-At Felleskatalogen you will find an updated list of poisonous plants, so you can keep track of nature's threats.
+Certain plants and algae – such as yew and blue-green algae – can also be very toxic.
+It is therefore important that you as the owner keep a close eye on your dog when you are out for a walk.
+At Felleskatalogen you will find an updated list of poisonous plants so you can keep track of nature's threats.

 Read more about blue-green algae and poisoning here!